MelkorBalrog/AutoML/README.md

 ## Version History
+- 0.2.67 - Prevent crash when switching governance diagram toolboxes and ensure crash, watchdog and thread monitors run.
 - 0.2.66 - Recognize copied work products in active phase governance diagrams.
 - 0.2.65 - Always paste to the focused governance diagram and show focused tab details in the status bar.
 - 0.2.64 - Fix paste so governance diagrams honor the currently focused tab.